 Salvation Army of Sedgwick County operates programs such as SSVF.
 This will focus on veterans, however there may also be transitional housing or information on no interest loans for expenses such as rent or heating bills, if the client is faced with an eviction.
 Call 316-263-2769 for details.

 Center of Hope Homeless Prevention Assistance Program – Works to prevent evictions.
 The organization can assists needy families by paying their rent, thus enabling them to remain in their own homes or apartments.
 Government grants or other forms of financial aid may be provided, even including cash loans for deposits or past due rental costs.
 Stop by the address below for information.
-400 N. Emporia, Wichita, Kansas 67202-2514.
+Location is 400 N. Emporia, Wichita, Kansas 67202-2514.
 More on Center of Hope assistance in Wichita.

 Brotherhood Community Ministries provides financial assistance for housing expenses, such as rent and utilities.
 Funds can help those in need.
 Up to $50 in cash assistance can be provided, with the intent of preventing homelessness in Sedgwick County.
 2328 E. 13th, Wichita, KS 67214

 St. Joseph Pastoral Center - Catholic Charities

 Wichita KS 67202-2413

 Any financial aid for rent or housing is for veterans only.
 But there are other resources, including shelter as part of St. Anthony, referrals to grant programs and social services and even free furniture.
 Find everything from referrals to one time rent help to money for deposits and more.